Header Image 1

 Wilshire and Grand, the east end of Wilshire Boulevard.

-We begin our road trip at Grand between 6th and 7th.
+We begin our road trip at Grand between 6th and 7th (Saturday, 7:15 am - mile 0).
 This is the eastern end of Wilshire Boulevard where it begins, or ends, at Grand in a T-intersection.
-As we travel west, the first few block are within a man-made canyon of towering buildings, but within only a few blocks, we pass over the Harbor Freeway, 110,
+As we travel west, the first few block are within a man-made canyon of towering buildings, but within only a few

 Looking East